 In some of the messages we received from our readers from different parts of the world, this second wave seems to be setting a turning point.
 In places where struggles seem to have receded after the first wave or failed to develop and gain momentum tamed by union control, the spectre of demoralization looms large.

-Pushed by almost all works of fiction, education and the official historical narrative, the individualistic conception of society and human experience, with different modifications, seems to have been there forever.
-It seems to be… «natural».
+Individualism kills and yet few know how to confront it.
+Pounded through practically all works of fiction, education and the official historical narrative, the individualistic conception of society and human experience, with different modulations, seems to have always been there.
+It seems to be… “natural”.

 The “Morale of Victory” narrative is not just a discourse on the overall level of morale or stamina.
 It is a discourse on morality.
 It is the state separating the good guys -who resist and sacrifice themselves- from the bad guys, a bunch of selfish and defeatist cynics.